 - Immediate Self-Contradiction: "Hand in My Pocket" is full of these sentences.

-- Isn't It Ironic?: Her Signature Song is the Trope Namer, even if it doesn't fit the trope.
+- Isn't It Ironic?: Her most famous song is the Trope Namer, even if it doesn't fit the trope.

-- Irony: Debate is still going on whether the situations listed in "Ironic" are actually ironic at all (one that does fit is the guy afraid of flying who decides to finally ride an airplane "and as his plane crashed down, he thought 'Well, isn't this nice?'")..
-That, in a case of Fridge Brilliance, may be the real irony here and has been acknowledged by the singer herself.
+- Irony: Debate is still going on whether the situations listed in "Ironic" are actually ironic at all (one that does fit is the guy afraid of flying who decides to finally ride an airplane "and as his plane crashed down, he thought 'Well, isn't this nice?'").

 - "I Want" Song: "All I Really Want", where the protagonist lists all the things she wants in life.